paulswithers/xpages_theme_dtd/README.md

 ```
 That will point to the dtd resource in this project.

+However, you must remove the lines before building and testing the application on the server, otherwise the XPages runtime will not be able to parse the file.

 ### Using in an NSF (Offline)
 If you want to access the content assist while working offline, you'll need a local copy of the file.
 The easiest option is to copy the content from the above URL and paste into a text file.
 Save it locally on your file system, e.g. to "C:\temp\theme_1_0.dtd".